Why are Mountain Bikes So Expensive? A Look into the Cost Factors and Considerations

 The production process of mountain bikes involves several steps that are not unique to the bike industry, including machining, welding, painting, assembling, and packaging.
 Despite the use of state-of-the-art technology, custom tooling, and advanced materials, the production of modern mountain bikes is still a costly endeavor.
 In addition to direct labor costs, the manufacturers also have to factor in the cost of raw materials, research and development of new technologies, equipment maintenance and upgrades, insurance, and other business-related expenses that contribute to the final price of a mountain bike.

-You may also like: Best Mountain Bike Stand: Top Picks for Storing and Repairing Your Bike
+You may also like: Best Mountain Bikes for your Money: Top Picks and Reviews

 The Impact of Marketing and Branding on Mountain Bike Prices